ferraro/Secure-FTP-Backup/README.md

 	pub   4096R/CEB34505 2013-12-26
 	uid                  Secure FTP Backup - host.domain.tld <email@domain.tld>
 	sub   4096R/B9B80850 2013-12-26

+Copy the public key of this key on your server where you would like to backup your files:
+        $ gpg --armor --export 'Secure FTP Backup - yourhostname.tld' > backup_yourhostname.tld.pub

+Import the key on your server where you would like to backup your files:
+        $ gpg --import < backup_yourhostname.tld.pub

 Copy script file to /usr/local/bin/ftp-backup.php and set file to be executable: